collocations.org

 the medical practices of ancient Egypt

-accounting, administrative, business, employment, management, working
+accounting, administrative, business, employment, hiring (esp.
+AmE), management, working

-VERB + PRACTICE
+VERB + practice

 introduce